-The rates for type 2 diabetes are on the rise, Once considered “late onset” or “adult diabetes” because it historically predominantly affected older populations in the past, this disease is now presenting itself in younger and younger people.
+The rates for type 2 diabetes are on the rise.
+Once considered “late onset” or “adult diabetes” because it historically predominantly affected older populations in the past, this disease is now presenting itself in younger and younger people.

 Being overweight and obese, the typical “north American diet” consisting of highly processed, high sugar, and low fruit and vegetable intake, combined with a sedentary lifestyle are major contributing factors to this trend.

-Blood sugar levels that are higher than normal but not yet high enough to be diagnosed as type 2 diabetes, also called “prediabetes”, are a warning sign that serious changes to diet and lifestyle need to be taken to prevent progression of disease.
+Blood sugar levels that are higher than normal but not yet high enough to be diagnosed as type 2 diabetes, also called “prediabetes”, are a warning sign that serious changes to diet and lifestyle need to be taken to prevent progression of the disease.
 It is currently estimated that six million Canadians have prediabetes.

 Having type 2 diabetes increases the risk of developing heart disease and stroke.
-In fact, according to the Canadian Diabetes Foundation, up to 80% of people with diabetes will dies as a result of heart attack or stroke.
+In fact, according to the Canadian Diabetes Foundation, up to 80% of people with diabetes will die as a result of heart attack or stroke.
 New research suggests that high blood sugar may also be a contributing factor in poor cervical cancer prognosis, and that obesity and abnormal blood glucose could be risk factors in the development of preneoplastic lesions of the cervix.

 Research published in the journal Gynecological Oncology reported that high glucose levels were associated with a greater risk for recurrence and mortality in non-diabetic women with locally advanced cervical cancer treated with radiation and/or concurrent chemotherapy.

 The good news is that achieving stable blood glucose control is possible, although depending on the severity of your dysglycemia, will involve much dedication to your personal health.
 Even with the help of medication, the key to glucose control is healthy diet and exercise (which is also key for optimal health).